-Thirty years ago today, the longest strike in the history of the Writers Guild of America began, and lasted a full 155 days, affecting everything from MacGyver to Tim Burton's Batman.
-Writers strikes have a major impact on TV and film production.
 Depending on the strike’s length, dozens of film and TV projects can be suspended, delayed, or even canceled, and rebounding when a strike is over isn’t exactly easy, either.
 (Many people have cited the 1988 strike as part of the reason for the cancellations of both Moonlighting and Kate & Allie.)

 Numerous TV series have had to return from strike to a kind of creative reboot, from rewriting single episodes to devising entirely new finales.
 Here are eight of them.

-An enduring legend about Breaking Bad sprung up around the 2007-08 Writers Guild of America strike.
+An enduring legend about Breaking Bad sprung up around the 2007–08 Writers Guild of America strike.
 According to that version of events, Jesse Pinkman (Aaron Paul) was originally set to be killed off by the show’s writers, but when the strike occurred and forced the show to cut its first season from nine to seven episodes, some hard thinking about the show’s structure led to the decision to keep Pinkman around.
-It turns out that’s only partially true, as creator Vince Gilligan has since noted that he’d decided not to let Paul go by the second episode of the show.
+It turns out that’s only partially true, as creator Vince Gilligan has since noted that he had decided not to let Paul go by the second episode of the show.
 The strike did fundamentally alter the show’s overall plot progression, though.

-Those final two episodes in season one would have originally given us two fast-paced hours in which Walter White (Bryan Cranston) would have very quickly become the drug kingpin known as Heisenberg.
+Those final two episodes in season 1 would have originally given us two fast-paced hours in which Walter White (Bryan Cranston) would have very quickly become the drug kingpin known as Heisenberg.
 With the strike standing in the way of that, Gilligan and company threw those episodes out and took a more careful approach to bringing out Heisenberg.
 That meant a slower pace, but an awesome three-episode arc to kick off the second season.

 After starting off red hot with huge ratings and critical acclaim, the second season of the comic book-inspired NBC series Heroes suffered a ratings decline and attacks from fans due to new characters that took time away from the old ones, a time travel storyline that seemed to drag on too long, and romances that pulled attention way from the show’s super-powered action.
-It got so bad that creator Tim Kring admitted mistakes in an Entertainment Weekly interview.
+It got so bad that creator Tim Kring admitted mistakes in an interview.
 But the writers strike offered Kring and company a chance to rethink and restructure.

 The hit sci-fi series only had one episode of its final “Season 4.5” run completed when the 2007–08 strike hit, and the situation felt so dire at the time that the cast was convinced during filming that said episode—“Sometimes A Great Notion”—would be the show’s last.
 The series did return to produce 10 more hours to end its run, and, like Heroes, the strike actually gave creator Ronald D. Moore a chance to rethink the planned ending of the show.

-“There was a different ending that we had, it was all about Ellen aboard the Colony,” Moore told io9.
+“There was a different ending that we had, it was all about Ellen aboard the Colony,” Moore told io9 in 2009.
 “She was sort of turned by Cavil, because she found out that Tigh had impregnated Caprica Six, and that deeply embittered her.
 And she sort of became dedicated to the idea of destroying Galactica and the fleet out of revenge.
 And [she and Cavil] got Hera, and then the final confrontation became very personalized between Tigh versus Ellen, and should they forgive.”

 “That was the story, generally speaking.
-We didn't have a lot more than just what I spun out to you, when the writer's strike hit.
-Over the course of the writer's strike, I rethought about it and thought, ‘That's not going to do it.
+We didn't have a lot more than just what I spun out to you, when the writers strike hit.
+Over the course of the writers strike, I rethought about it and thought, ‘That's not going to do it.
 It's not epic enough.
 It's not interesting enough.’
 That's when we decided to start over, and reinvent the last arc of the show.”

 Moore and his writers ultimately devised a different series finale, featuring the daring rescue of Hera Agathon and the discovery of our prehistoric Earth.